- Jeff Atherton has built over three decades of experience investing in Japanese equities

 We think this fund could work well in a global investment portfolio designed to provide long-term growth, or sit well alongside a Japanese fund using a growth-style investment approach or focused on smaller or medium-sized companies.

-The managers of the fund and the wider team invest a significant amount of their own money in the fund.
+The managers and the wider team invest a significant amount of their own money in the fund.
 We feel their incentives are aligned with those of investors.

 This fund usually has an ongoing annual charge of 0.90%, but we've secured HL clients an ongoing saving of 0.10%.
 This means you pay a net ongoing charge of 0.80%.